Bernard Heyberger: Career and publications

 Heyberger published his PhD dissertation as a book in 1994; a second edition appeared in 2014.
-Entitled, Les Chrétiens du Proche-Orient au temps de la Réforme Catholique (Syrie, Liban, Palestine, XVIIe-XVIIIe siècle) (“Christians of the Near East in the Era of Catholic Reform [Syria, Lebanon, Palestine, 17th-18thCenturies]”), this book appeared from the press of the École Française de Rome.
+Entitled Les Chrétiens du Proche-Orient au temps de la Réforme Catholique (Syrie, Liban, Palestine, XVIIe–XVIIIe siècle) (Christians of the Near East in the Era of Catholic Reform (Syria, Lebanon, Palestine, 17th–18th Centuries)), this book appeared from the press of the École Française de Rome.
 Focusing especially on the Syrian city of Aleppo, and drawing heavily upon records from the Propaganda Fide (the Roman Catholic church’s missionary agency), the book considers the historical anthropology of Middle Eastern Christian communities in a period when Jesuit and other Catholic missionaries were active among them.
 The book considers how Middle Eastern Christians’ material, social, and religious lives changed, and also how they interacted with Ottoman state authorities and with Muslim communities around them.
 Les Chrétiens du Proche-Orient au temps de la Réforme Catholique makes an important contribution to the study of confessionalization and sectarianism in the Ottoman Empire.
 It pays particular attention to the impact of Catholic missionaries on gender dynamics within Arab Christian societies, while pointing to what Heyberger has called the “feminization” of Middle Eastern Christianity through the assertion of female devotion.

-Heyberger published a second book, entitled, Hindiyya (1720-1798): mystique et criminelle, in 2001.
+Heyberger published a second book, entitled, Hindiyya (1720–1798): mystique et criminelle, in 2001.
 This book is a biographical study of the eighteenth-century Maronite Christian mystic and memoirist, Hindiyya ‘Ujaymi, who claimed to experience visitations from Christ.
 Trained by the Jesuits in Aleppo, Syria, where she grew up, Hindiyya founded a convent in Mount Lebanon but became mired in controversy following the deaths of two nuns, from torture, which occurred in her convent.
-Heyberger’s book appeared in English translation as Hindiyya, Mystic and Criminal (1720-1798): A Political and Religious Crisis in Lebanon, in 2013; an Arabic edition also appeared in 2010.
+Heyberger’s book appeared in English translation as Hindiyya, Mystic and Criminal (1720–1798): A Political and Religious Crisis in Lebanon, in 2013; an Arabic edition also appeared in 2010.
 To write this story of the woman who had an “iron will” for her times, Heyberger drew deeply upon archives in the Propaganda Fide in Rome – including records of inquisitions sent to investigate her – along with Maronite sources from the patriarchate in Bkiriki, Lebanon.